sevmorris/macback-m1/README.md

 > `--force` overwrites an existing Brewfile.<br>
 > `--describe` adds a brief description for each entry.

-Again, this is a *complete* list of apps installed via Homebrew and the Mac App Store.
+Again, this is a *complete* list of apps installed via Homebrew and the Mac App Store.<br>

 For practical purposes I maintain a curated Brewfile that lives in a Github repo.
-I would rather manage mas apps manually, and I definitely do not want to install every cask I have every time I start fresh.
+I would rather manage mas apps manually, and I definitely do not want to install every cask I have installed every time I start fresh.
 Strap will use this list to install my selected apps.
+If you're installing locally with Homebrew then you should have a look at your Brewfile and remove anything you don't want to install now, or replace it with my curated Brewfile instead.

 ---
-To install via the Brewfile:
+To install via the local Brewfile:

-> This will install everything listed in the Brewfile.
-You should probably have a look and remove anything you don't want to install now, or move my curated Brewfile to ~/ instead.

 ```
 cd ~